 1. Dry Eye Syndrome

-Dry Eye Syndrome occurs when your eye does not produce enough lubrication to nourish the eye.
+Dry Eye Syndrome occurs when your eye does not produce enough lubrication to nourish eye.
 It means that your eyes do not produce enough tears to function properly.
-This might happen because of a problem with your tear ducts, a problem with tear formation, a problem with your eyelids, or a side effect that arises because of a medication that you might be taking.
+This might happen because of your tear ducts, a problem with tear formation, a problem with your eyelids, or a side effect that arises because of a medication that you might be taking.
 Those who suffer from Dry Eye Syndrome will often experience pain and blurry vision.
 Most times, Dry Eye Syndrome can be treated with over-the-counter eye drops.

-Hyperopia, more commonly known as farsightedness, is a refractive error condition that allows you to see objects from far away clearly but makes closer objects look blurrier.
+More commonly known as farsightedness, hyperopia is a refractive error condition that allows you to see objects from far away clearly but makes closer objects look blurrier.
 Refractive errors occur when your eyeball is not shaped the right way to receive light as it should.
 Depending on how your eyeball is formed, it may not be able to bend light, causing a host of refractive issues.
 Luckily enough, the vision issue is the only problem with hyperopia, and you’ll feel no pain or discomfort with the condition.
 For all of the refractive errors in this guide, they can be treated with glasses, contact lenses, or laser eye surgery.

 Myopia is a refractive error referred to as nearsightedness.
-Myopia is the opposite of hyperopia and those dealing with this condition will be able to see closer objects more clearly while farther objects will appear blurred.
-Much like hyperopia, the only issue caused by myopia is the imperfect vision.
+Myopia is the opposite of hyperopia, and those dealing with this condition will be able to see closer objects more clearly while farther objects will appear blurred.
+Much like hyperopia, the only issue caused by myopia is imperfect vision.
 No pain or comfort is related to this vision issue.

 Conjunctivitis occurs when the conjunctiva, a thin outer membrane on the outer part of the eye and the inner eyelid, becomes inflamed or infected.
 The causes behind this condition typically include allergies or either a viral or bacterial infection.
 The condition is very contagious and is often uncomfortable.
 Those who have conjunctivitis may experience itching, tearing, redness and irritation, and crusty discharge.
 Conjunctivitis is treatable using eye drops and antibiotics and may go away on its own without treatment.

 A normal eye contains the right amount of fluid to allow it to function properly.
-In a patient with glaucoma, the eye has too much fluid, and the pressure caused by that fluid damages to the optic nerve.
+In a patient with glaucoma, the eye has too much fluid, and the pressure caused by that fluid damages the optic nerve.
 This damage then slowly ruins your peripheral vision and eventually your main vision.
 Luckily, you can keep your vision if you catch it early and monitor the pressure within your eye.

-People who have cataracts experience cloudiness within the lens of their eye.
+People who have cataracts experience cloudiness within the lens of their eyes.
 This cloudiness can eventually cause blurry vision and may even change the way colors look.
 This condition is typically seen in older individuals and can be treated with surgery, which will replace the affected lens with an artificial lens.